 - Hiring managers don’t realise the cost of a bad hire.
 When HR teams put hiring managers in charge of their own recruitment, they often don’t realise or communicate the compounding effects poor recruitment practices can have on the organisation.
 As a result, hiring managers can be less stringent in their selection process.

 - Hiring managers don’t know how to identify a “good hire.”
-It’s a misconception that the hiring manager is best fit to recruit a new member of his or her team.
+It’s a misconception that the hiring manager is the best fit to recruit a new member of his or her team.
 “A lack of interview training has been the bane of great business strategic plans for decades, yet it continues to be ignored,” Hunt Scanlon reports.

 - Hiring managers feel rushed to fill a position.
 Companies hire new employees in times of need, so there is always internal pressure to get it done quickly — their staff is overextended, for example; or an employee has left abruptly, leaving a critical role unfilled.
 Hiring managers can be hasty in their hiring decisions, shrugging off candidates’ shortcomings and even overlooking red flags as a result.